SkynetLabs/skynet-kernel/README.md

   malicious portal (or even a dysfuncitonal one), we can track that portal for the given API endpoint.
 This includes changing the way we handle the catch for 5XX calls, because the caller needs to know that one of the portals failed...

-+ Need to update Homescreen to be able to handle the 'skynetKernelLoadFailed' message.

 + The downloadSkylink call needs to be extended so that it can verify large file downloads on top of small file downloads.
 This should probably happen in